ewd3v/pesde-multitarget/README.md

 # pesde-multitarget
-Build and publish your pure luau pesde project targeting both `luau` and `roblox` targets at the same time.
+Build your pure pesde project easier targeting both `luau` and `roblox` targets at the same time

 ## How to use
 ### `pesde add` (recommended)